What Is Considered a Sex Crime?

 Child molestation is a serious sex crime.
 Many states have mandatory reporting laws, requiring professionals such as social workers, counselors, clergy, and medical practitioners to report child molestation to law enforcement.

-Child pornography can be prosecuted at either the state or federal level.
-Typically, child pornography has to cross state lines via mail or the internet for federal law enforcement to get involved.
+Possession of child sexual abuse material can be prosecuted at either the state or federal level.
+Typically, child sexual abuse material has to cross state lines via mail or the internet for federal law enforcement to get involved.

-Depending on state law, sexually explicit images of children or minors shared on social media may be considered child pornography.
+Depending on state law, sexually explicit images of children or minors shared on social media may be considered child sexual abuse material.
 Factors determining this include who shares the content (the minor or an adult) and how widely the content is distributed.

 “Prosecutors have a lot of discretion,” Pettlon says.
-“They typically aren’t going to charge a 17-year-old with child pornography for having nude photos of his 16-year-old girlfriend … unless there are aggravating circumstances, such as sharing the photos with a lot of people.”
+“They typically aren’t going to charge a 17-year-old with [possessing child sexual abuse material] for having nude photos of his 16-year-old girlfriend unless there are aggravating circumstances, such as sharing the photos with a lot of people.”

 Indecent Exposure and Public Indecency